ArturoAvelino/uncertainty-quantification/README.md

 # uncertainty-quantification
- Scripts to quantify deep uncertainty in a beta-binomial model
+R code to quantify deep uncertainty in a beta-binomial model using Walley, PBA and Hierarchical Bayesian approaches.